Grants For Authors, Writers and Poets

 Plus, your subscription supports a small team of grant researchers who manually search for and handpick each opportunity featured on our site.
 Your support keeps us going.

-We will continue to update this playlist (and all our others, like grants for Black creators) with new funding opportunities, so please bookmark this page and circle back often.
-Good luck!
+We will continue to update this playlist, so bookmark this page and circle back often.

 Grants For Authors/Writers

-2. [NEW] Illustrated Children's Book Fellowship - For Emerging New England Writers
+2. [NEW] The 2026 Irene Yamamoto Arts Writers Fellowship - For Emerging Writers of Color